 Definition: These stand for Cost per thousand impressions (CPM), Cost per click (CPL), Cost per click (CPC), Cost per view (CPV).

-Why they’re important: All of these metric indicate similar information – how much your advertising will cost per a certain action or actions.
+Why they’re important: All of these metrics indicate similar information – how much your advertising will cost per a certain action or actions.
 When you start advertising, you’ll need to know what your goals are and how to measure your success with the metrics above.
 It’s good to get familiar with them and see which ones are most important for you and your business.
-And there are even more of these metric models, but that’s a bit too much for a basics course!
-You can read about these acronyms here along with many other useful marketing acronyms.

 That’s a good start!
 It’s still a long way to go, but the end benefits of social media measurement are worth it.
 If you want more, be sure to check out our knowledge base for tons of info on using social media.